 - Reevaluating your devices with regard to technical files and UDIs

 Above all, you will need a digital, standardized solution in place for your MDR-related activities, e.g. for conducting your clinical trials and post-market surveillance (PMS) and well as post-market clinical follow-up (PMCF) and technical documentation.
-Should you require support with managing automated and efficient post-market surveillance of your medical devices, drop us a line or arrange a personal demo.
+Should you require support with managing automated and efficient post-market surveillance of your medical devices, drop us a line or arrange a free, personalized demo.

 And if you want to take a look at the full MDR, the 175-page document can be found here.